Add a managed operations service level to your cloud account

 Not at this time.
-However, if you notice issues or have questions about capacity, your Rackspace account team will work with you and recommend solutions.
+However, if you notice issues or have questions about capacity, your Rackspace Account team will work with you and recommend solutions.

-Will Rackspace troubleshoot programming code for customers?
+Does Rackspace troubleshoot program code for customers?

 What does the upgrade process entail?

-During the upgrade process, Rackspace will:
+During the upgrade process, Rackspace performs the following steps:

-- Install the Rackspace Cloud Backup agent.
+- Installs the Rackspace Cloud Backup agent.

 How do I contact my Rackspace Managed Operations account team?